Kent Range: History

 There are archaeological remains of an ancient city, dating back to the late Bronze Age in the Kent Mountains.

 There are also ruins allegedly belonging to a 17th century Buddhist lamasery of the time of Buddhism in Kazakhstan, the Kyzyl Kent site.
 The ruins are located in a small valley surrounded by rocky slopes.

 Geography

 The Kent Range is one of the subranges of the Kazakh Upland system (Saryarka).
 It rises to the southeast of the Karkaraly Range.
-A roughly 25 km wide intermontane basin separates both ranges.
+The roughly 25 km wide intermontane basin where the Taldy river flows northwards separates both ranges.
 The Bakty Range rises 15 km to the northeast, the Keshubai to the south, and Mount Ku 60 km to the NNE.
 The range stretches roughly from north to south for about 35 km.
 The ridges rise between 300 m and 500 m above the surrounding steppe; they are cut by deep ravines and valleys with scree slopes.
 The larger Kyzyltas range rises to the southwest.

 The highest point is Mount Kent, a 1469 m high summit.
 Other important peaks are Dongal (1188 m), Naizatas (1293 m), Zhamantau (1411 m) and Bosaga (1066 m).
 There are numerous rock formations within the area of the range.